thomaswelton/mondo-tfl/README.md

 ## Todo

 - Refresh OAuth2 token so that the rake tasks below can be added to a daily cron job and run indefinitely.
+- known slight bug in matching transactions, 99% of the time it matches all the time ;-)

 ## Getting Started